-Lia Levi was born in Pisa on November 9, 1931 to a Jewish family of Piedmontese origins.
+Lia Levi was born in Pisa on November 9, 1931, to a Jewish family of Piedmontese origins.
 Her father, Alessandro (1901–1973), who was born in Brescia, was an attorney at law.
 Her mother, Leontina Segre (1906–1984), was born in Turin and had a degree in law.
 They married in 1931.
 After the promulgation of the fascist racial laws in 1938 and the beginning of antisemitic persecutions, Lia Levi’s family left Northern Italy and found refuge in Rome.
 After the end of World War II Levi remained in Rome, where she completed her studies in philosophy and became a successful journalist.
-For more than thirty years she has directed the Jewish monthly Shalom.
+She directed the Jewish monthly Shalom for more than thirty years.

 In 1957 Levi married Roberto Calderoni (b.
 1931) and they had two children: Fabio (b.
 1958) and Dario (b.
 1965).
 The couple divorced in 1970.
 In 1977 Levi married Luciano Tas.